Byteron/RelEcs/README.md

 });

 // Output:
-// A Trigger!
+// It's a trigger!
-// A Trigger!
+// It's a trigger!
-// A Trigger!
+// It's a trigger!

 // NOTE: Triggers live until the end of the next frame, to make sure every system receives them.
 // Each trigger is always received exactly ONCE per system.